DavidVL10/aws-3-tier-webapp/README.md

 # AWS Infrastructure Deployment with Terraform :computer:

-## This comprehensive project showcases the power of Infrastructure as Code (IaC) through Terraform, focusing on AWS deployment.
+## This comprehensive project showcases the power of Infrastructure as Code (IaC) through Terraform, focusing on AWS.

 #### :pushpin: Key Features: